Free nationwide shipping on all orders!

 A Little History of the Canva Print Design Platform

-As it was created for screen graphics we recommend reading through this guide to ensure that you receive high-quality prints from your chosen printer.
+As it was created for screen graphics, we recommend reading through this guide to ensure that you receive high-quality prints from your chosen printer.
 This will help if you have just started designing or even if you are a seasoned graphic designer!

-Introduction to How to Make Print Ready Artwork on Canva
+Introduction to How to Make Print-Ready Artwork on Canva

 Canva is a great online design tool for creating print-ready artwork and files if you don’t have access to professional design software.
 When using Canva for print projects, it’s essential to properly set up your files for the best outcome.

-If you look at the comparisons below you’ll see the key differences of what the free version of Canva will let you do compared to Canva Pro.
+If you look at the comparisons below, you’ll see the key differences of what the free version of Canva will let you do compared to Canva Pro.

 Canva Free